-Fig. 2: Left: Schematic representation of TamA and an auto transporter substrate in the outer E.coli membrane; Right: Crystal structure of TamA with bound lipid molecules.
+Fig. 4: Left: Schematic representation of TamA and an autotransporter substrate in the bacterial outer membrane; Right: Crystal structure of TamA with bound lipid molecules.
 Catch-bond lectins in infection and inflammation The life-time of most protein-ligand complexes is reduced under tensile force.
-However, some proteins exhibit catch-bond behavior: the life-time of their ligand complexes increases under tensile force up to a certain threshold.
+However, some proteins exhibit catchbond behavior: the life-time of their ligand complexes increases under tensile force up to a certain threshold.
 Prominent examples include carbohydrate-binding cell adhesion proteins specifically adapted to flow-induced shear forces, such as the bacterial adhesin FimH and human E-selectin.
 FimH is located at the tip of surface pili of E.coli and mediates adhesion to host-cell glycoproteins as a first step in urothelial infection.
 E-selectin is expressed on vascular endothelia and mediates leukocyte rolling as a prerequisite for tissue transmigration of leukocytes in the early inflammatory response.
-Together with Beat Ernst (Pharmazentrum, University of Basel) and

-Fig. 3: Left: High-resolution crystal structure of a bacterial adhesion with bound synthetic ligand.
-Right: Bacterial live cell tracking reveals functional properties of adhesions.
-Rudi Glockshuber (ETH Zürich) we study these systems in a multidisciplinary effort combining biophysical, structural and pharmacological approaches.
-A key aim of our work is to provide a detailed understanding of domain interactions and their crosstalk with ligand binding as a mechanistic basis for catch-bond behavior and to define and confirm relevant states for ligand design and pharmacological intervention.
-A hybrid approach in structural biology Our approach to structural biology builds on combining X-ray crystallography as a key method to obtain insights at atomic resolution with electron microscopy, NMR spectroscopy and Small-angle X-ray scattering for studies of non-crystalline proteins.
+Together with Beat Ernst (Pharmazentrum, Universität Basel) and Rudi Glockshuber (ETH Zürich) we study these systems in a multidisciplinary effort combining biophysical, structural and pharmacological approaches.
+A key aim of our work is to provide a detailed understanding of domain interactions and their crosstalk with ligand binding as a mechanistic basis for catchbond behavior and to define and confirm relevant states for ligand design and pharmacological intervention.
+A hybrid approach to structural biology Our approach to structural biology builds on combining X-ray crystallography as a key method to obtain insights at atomic resolution with electron microscopy, NMR spectroscopy and Small-angle X-ray scattering for studies of non-crystalline proteins.
 Chemical biology approaches to the stabilization and trapping of transient complexes as well as massspectrometric distance-restraint generation by chemical crosslinking (XL-MS) and molecular dynamics simulations provide further information on dynamic complexes and states.
 Biophysical characterization of macromolecular interactions and biochemical analysis of biological function provides critical complementary results.
 The lab is well set for all aspects of modern protein production and structural analysis.
 Facilities are available for large-scale protein expression in bacterial, yeast, insect and mammalian systems.
 Crystallization is aided by microfluidic screen preparation and nanoliter robotics for crystallization setup and automated seeding.
 We are using combined SONICC, UV-two photon excited fluorescence and trace-label fluorescence in an automated manner for reliable crystal and nanocrystal detection in standard and lipidic phase crystallization.
 Crystallographic data collection is carried out at the nearby Swiss Light Source.
 NMR and electron microscopic work is carried out in collaboration with the groups of S. Hiller and H. Stahlberg at the Biozentrum.
-Excellent support in proteomics and biophysical characterization of molecular interactions is provided by central ser- RESEARCH GROUP TIMM MAIER vice facilities.
+Excellent support in proteomics and biophysical characterization of molecular interactions is provided by central service facilities.
 The focal area Structural Biology & Biophysics provides a highly collaborative environment between groups with expertise in all major techniques in structural biology.